ngonsoto/ngonsoto.github.io/README.md

 # ngon-website
 This repo hosts the code for my personal website.
-It will contain CI/CD pipelines to update it everytime code is pushed.